Skip to main content

 Epochs & Slots

-An epoch lasts approximately 6.4 minutes, and includes 32 slots.
-A slot lasts 12 seconds, during and is the time period in which a randomly selected validator proposes a block.
+An epoch lasts approximately 6.4 minutes and includes 32 slots.
+A slot lasts 12 seconds and is the time period during which a randomly selected validator may propose a block.

 ETH Staking Services